mikeizbicki/ucr-cs100/assignments/hw/hw2-piping/README.md

 #### extra credit 1

-The bash shell has an additional form of input redirection that let's you redirect from a string instead of a file.
+The bash shell has an additional form of input redirection that lets you redirect from a string instead of a file.
 For example, these two commands will give us the same output:

 ```
 $ echo extra credit rocks | cat